How to Use Advanced Email Analytics Data to Ramp Up ROI

-There are thousands of client quirks out there ready to make your email look crappy.
-That’s why you want to focus your energy on coding your templates for clients that your subscribers are actually using.
-That’s where email client reporting comes in!
-Software can track what devices and clients your emails are being read on as you can see in the examples below.
+There are countless client quirks out there ready to make your email look shabby.
+That’s why we help you optimize your email code for clients your subscribers are actually using.
+This tool tracks the clients and devices on which your emails are being read:

 Another way you could use this data is for optimizing emails in the clients and devices that are most popular among your audience.
-For example, if the #1 mobile device for your audience is the iPhone 6 and the most popular email client is Outlook, you had better know how to fix alignment issues in Outlook and use media queries for iOS devices.
+For example, if the #1 mobile device is the iPhone 6 and the most popular email client is Outlook.com, you had better know how to fix alignment issues in Outlook and use media queries for iOS devices.

 Better yet, maybe you know that 50% of your audience reads email on mobile.
 You make a case using that data point to turn your brand’s email templates mobile-friendly through responsive or fluid hybrid design.